 Within two years, breeders will be able to naturally select garments whose characteristics include low methane emissions.

 "Farmers are more interested than I expected", said breeder Russell Proffit.
-His family has been producing sheep for over 40 years.
+His family has been producing rams for over 40 years.

 A gas chamber (self-produced)